 Implementation and further development of IBNext

-The objective of this activity is to further modernise and deploy the IBNext platform.
+The objective of this activity was to further modernise and deploy the IBNext platform.
 The existing 20-years-old Icebreaking Network, IBNet is a system where satellite images, AIS- targets, port list, ships register, weather forecast, information on other icebreakers’ intentions etc. are integrated in one system aboard the icebreakers and ashore, in control centres.

 A pilot project was performed within WINMOS (1) Action to modernise the IBNet system which became IBNext.
 During the pilot the system was completely renewed to fit modern technological standards and user demands.
 It needs now to be updated and developed to a modern web-browser based system which would also support modern day mobile devices and touch screen technology.
 In addition, the results of the pilot executed under WINMOS (I) will be implemented in order to adapt the system to other marine traffic systems like those developed within STM-MonaLisa and EfficienSea2.